desi-ivanova/starter-academic/content/post/llm-stats-evals/index.md

 Finally, evaluating models on entirely unseen ("out-of-sample") data is essential for accurately assessing their true capabilities.
 Unfortunately, identifying the extent of train-test overlap in LMs is both difficult and often neglected.
-Many language models are not transparent about this issue, and benchmark datasets frequently get *leaked* (or *contaminated*) during training, leading to biased evaluations and inflated performance metrics (<d-cite key="zhang2024language"></d-cite>, Zhang et al. 2024).
+Many language models are not transparent about this issue, and benchmark datasets frequently get *leaked* (or *contaminated*) during training, leading to biased evaluations and inflated performance metrics.
 As Zhang et al. (2024) highlight, reporting train-test overlap statistics is crucial for ensuring the validity of model evaluations.